Cantera/cantera/doc/sphinx/cti/reactions.rst

    *Combustion and Flame*, 75:25, 1989.

 .. [#Kee1989] R. J. Kee, F. M. Rupley, and J. A. Miller.
-Chemkin-II: A Fortran chemical kinetics package for the analysis of gasphase chemical kinetics.
+Chemkin-II: A Fortran chemical kinetics package for the analysis of gas-phase chemical kinetics.
 Technical Report SAND89-8009, Sandia National Laboratories, 1989.